Education and Workforce

 Sponsor: Sen. Wendy Rogers (R)

 Summary: Prohibits the governing board of any university, college or community college from enacting or enforcing any policy or rule that prohibited the possession of a concealed weapon by a person who possessed a valid concealed weapons permit, or that prohibited the transportation or storage of a firearm.
+AS PASSED SENATE.

 Comment: